HELP!

 2) thickening and gelling agents.
 These two are not quite the same thing.
 Hopefully your barrier coat is thick enough that you do not have to apply coat after coat to get a reasonably thick coat.
 How thick?
 No set answers, but figure about 10 mils which would normally be about 160 square feet per gallon of a SOLVENT FREE coating.
 That might equal 3 or 4 coats of ordinary varnish or interior wall paint.
 Thicker is better as it provides a ‘wider' barrier to moisture migration.
 Barrier coat products range from 3-4 mil dry coating thickness per coat to 40 - 70 mil, Kevlar (tm) microfiber reinforced, single coat epoxy systems.
 These thicker coats are often used to seal and protect cement hulls and 'rust proof' steel hulls.

 Gelling agents keep the epoxy from sagging after application on a vertical surface.
 The opposite of gelling is (sort of) the term self leveling.
 Ordinary epoxies used for boat building, repairing, etc. do not have gelling agents in them.
 You can use them for barrier coating but watch for sags and expect the epoxy to flow so that the coating near the water line will be thinner than the coating that collects down by the keel.
 Is this a big deal?
 Probably not.
-More info: Click here
+More info: Click here for barrier coat epoxies.

 Boat Blisters

 Most folks make a big deal over fiberglass hull blisters.
 They will not sink or boat and are not worth the worry so many people give them.
 Consider them like teenage pimples or zits.
 Pop them, wash them, and medicate them (patch them) and get on with your life.
 If you insist upon making a big deal about them, you can always find someone willing to agree with you and charge you lots of money for whatever degree of ‘overkill' you are willing to pay them for.
-More info: Click here
+More info: Click here for more about boat blister repair

 Brightwork

-If your boat is like mine was, there are at least several wood surfaces that require a varnish or polyurethane clearcoat.
+If your boat is like mine was, there are at least several wood surfaces that require a varnish or polyurethane clear coat.
 When living in the Gulf Coast I learned these finishes do not last long.
 Here is the technique we developed using epoxy and varnish (or polyurethane).
 First, seal the wood with several coats of epoxy until you have a glassy hard finish.
 Lightly sand the epoxy and topcoat with one or more coats of varnish or clear polyurethane.
 This will provide the UV protection to the epoxy, will the epoxy protects and seals the wood.
 Our Floro Polymer would also do this.

 One other trick with the varnish.
 You can thicken it with fumed silica (often know by the Brand name Cabosil (tm)) -- so that it goes on twice as thick — two coats for the price of one!